duderstadt-lab/mars-docs/examples/fret_dynamic.md

-**Tag and Merge the Archives**
-To make the downstream processing procedure easier the next step is to tag the created archives accordingly and merge them to form one big archive.
-Use the tag function in the metadata tab to assign the tags 'FRET', 'AO' & 'DO' accordingly and save the archives in the same folder.
-Next select the merge archives tool (Plugins>Mars>Molecule>Merge Archive) and select the folder.
-When the command is finished a merged archive is created that can be found in the selected folder.
-Open the archive.
-*Note:* it is very important to save the archive after tagging.
-Otherwise the tag will not be in the merged archive and errors will be raised in the subsequent analysis steps.

 **Plot the Traces to do a Visual Inspection**
 To do a visual inspection of the identified traces open the plot window in the molecules tab and add three line plots representing the three measured intensities (I<sub>aemaex</sub>, I<sub>demdex</sub> & I<sub>aemdex</sub>), if applicable, for each molecule.
 To do so select the options as shown in the screenshot.